PEPPER GROWING TIPS

 REQUIREMENTS:

---Soil thermometer or Taylor brand indoor-outdoor thermometer.
+--Soil thermometer or Taylor brand indoor-outdoor thermometer with wire sensor (not wireless).

 --Pepper seeds.